Find answers about the Mechanical PE exam, MPEP courses, Full Access Bundles, FE Mechanical prep, access, payment, and policies.

 Yes, for each of the main practice Modules, you get all the PDFs: Problem Set, Answer Key, Complete Solutions, Key Formulas, and Key Search Terms.

-The HVAC & Refrigeration Full Access Bundle and the Thermal and Fluid Systems Full Access Bundle both include Lifetime Access.
+The HVAC & Refrigeration Full Access Bundle and the Thermal and Fluid Systems Full Access Bundle both include lifetime access.
 You can take the courses at your own pace, and return to specific topics in the future if you need a refresher.
 I update the material periodically, and all future updates are also included.

 Yes!
-As of December 2023, the HVACR Full Access Bundle and Thermal and Fluids Systems Full Access Bundle include our Pass Guarantee.
+As of December 2023, the HVACR Full Access Bundle and Thermal and Fluid Systems Full Access Bundle include our Pass Guarantee.
 As long as you use the program as intended and take the exam, you are guaranteed to pass or you are entitled to a full refund.